Bullying in Schools:

 If you act upset your child is likely to get upset too.
 She might want to protect you and herself from your reaction by not telling you about problems in the future or by denying that anything is wrong.
 The older your child is, the more important it is that she’s able to feel some control about any follow-up actions you might take with the school.

-At the same time, most school administrators truly want to address problems that affect the wellbeing of their students.
+At the same time, most teachers and school administrators are deeply dedicated to the wellbeing of their students and want to them to feel safe and happy at school.
 They’re far more likely to respond positively to parents who are approaching them in a calm and respectful way.
 However, no matter how good a job you do, some people will react badly when they’re first told about a problem.
 Don’t let that stop you – stay calm and be persistent about explaining what the issue is and what you want to see happen.

 2. Get Your Facts Right